MArhamAA1422/js-learning/basics.md

     param();
 }

-// callback function: function as parameter
+// callback function: function as parameter, a function to run in the future

 run(function() {
     //